A Forest Nurturing Wildlife and People

 State Forest Project

-In 26,000-acre Groton State Forest, foresters carry out timber harvests on a renewable, ever-growing stock of hardwood and softwood trees.
+In 26,000-acre Groton State Forest, conservationists carry out timber harvests on a renewable, ever-growing stock of hardwood and softwood trees.
 Logging provides jobs and yields wood products that boost local and regional economies.
+And the young forest that regrows on the harvested areas nourishes wildlife.

 A Healthy Forest has Variety